NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Reposition.md

 * * *

 You muscle a creature or object around.
-Attempt an Athletics check against the target's Fortitude DC.
+Attempt an [[Actions/reposition|reposition]]{Athletics} check against the target's Fortitude DC.

 * * *